This document is intended for the following persons.

 With MMDVM repeaters, reflector use is largely superfluous.
 If the user knows the reflectors destination talkgroup, he can define it in his code plug as a talkgroup.

 With an MD380 or similar, programmed with Tools, talkgroup selection can also be made from the menus.
 Such talkgroups selected in this way do not persist when channels are changed our the terminal powered down.
-However talkgroups called upon doesn’t mean that reflectors cannot be used, as a reflector can sit alongside fixed talkgroups.
+However talkgroups called upon do not mean that reflectors cannot be used, as a reflector can sit alongside fixed talkgroups.
 However it would be pretty pointless to maintain a reflector connected to a talkgroup that is already available in the MMDVM either as fixed or dynamic such as reflector 4400 and TG2350.